alaska-groundfish-efh/EFHSDM/README.md

 ## Simple example

-First, make sure you are connected to the VPN and have access to the `Y:/` drive.
+All of the rasters used for the EFH 2022 Five-Year Review are stored on a shared drive at NOAA.
+For the purposes of the following example, the datasets are embedded in the package.
+For additional rasters and datasets, contact the package developers or submit a data [product request](https://github.com/alaska-groundfish-efh/product-requests/issues).

-Begin by loading the data and the covariate rasters.
 For example purposes, we will used only the last  years of data and only a few covariates. *Note that this means that the map you produce will look different from the final map produced in the 2022 EFH 5-year Review.*

 ### Load EFHSDM
 ```r